Nanoring: Overview and history

-Although nanorings may have a diameter on the nanoscale, many of these materials have diameters which are larger than 100 nm, with many nanorings having a diameter on the microscale (10−6 meters).
+Although nanorings may have a diameter on the nanoscale, many of these materials have diameters that are larger than 100 nm, with many nanorings having a diameter on the microscale (10−6 meters).
 As such, nanorings are considered to be members of a sub-class of nanomaterials called one-dimensional (1-D) nanomaterials.
 These are nanomaterials in which one of the three physical dimensions in a single unit of the material is on a length scale greater than the nanoscale.
 Other examples of one-dimensional nanomaterials are nanowires, nanobelts, nanotubes, and nanosheets.